Inspectorch: Efficient rare event exploration in solar observations: Results: Applications to solar data

 In this example, we focus on the \ion{Si}{iv} 139.4~nm line, relevant for studying dynamic events in the solar chromosphere and transition region \citep[e.g.,][]{Cho_2024,2026A&A...706A..70M}.
 Although only a single line is used here, the method naturally allows for the concatenation of multiple spectral lines to jointly probe different atmospheric heights.
 As in the previous cases, each pixel is treated as an independent sample, and the optimized Normalizing Flow is evaluated across the full FOV.

 Figure~\ref{fig:iris_logprob} shows the resulting log-probability and intensity maps for this IRIS observation.
-The log-probability map reveals that the most unusual spectral profiles are predominantly located in the magnetic network, i.e., near the boundaries of supergranular cells, where \ion{Si}{iv} emission is typically strongest.
+The log-probability map reveals that the most unusual spectral profiles are predominantly located in the magnetic network, i.e., near the boundaries of supergranular cells, where \ion{Si}{iv} emission is typically strongest \fix{due to a variety of highly dynamic transition-region phenomena \citep[e.g., network jets and explosive events;][]{Panesar2018, Chen2019, Faber2022}}.
 Pixels with a log-probability $\log p_\phi(\xbf)< -150$ represent approximately 2.5~\% of the field of view.
 Importantly, the low probabilities are not driven solely by high intensities, but by spectra with large Doppler shifts and asymmetric line profiles.
 These correspond to strong upflows and downflows with velocities of up to $\sim70$~\kms, as illustrated by the two example spectra extracted from the anomalous regions.

 The observed 20$-$30~Mm spacing of the bright \ion{Si}{iv} network in the coronal hole, together with the associated strong Doppler excursions, is consistent with the supergranular-scale organization recently identified by Parker Solar Probe as the source of interchange-reconnection jets contributing to the fast solar wind \citep{Bale2023}.
 This suggests that the unusual spectra identified by \Inspectorch\ may provide an observational link between small-scale transition region dynamics and the large-scale outflows detected in the heliosphere.